Special Weather Statement issued for Brown, Eastern Cherry, Keya Paha by NWS - News Break

 Special Weather Statement issued for Brown, Eastern Cherry, Keya Paha by NWS

-Effective: 2021-06-23 16:40:00 CDT Expires: 2021-06-23 20:30:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
-Target Area: Brown; Eastern Cherry; Keya Paha SIGNIFICANT WEATHER ADVISORY FOR NORTHEASTERN CHERRY NORTHWESTERN BROWN AND WEST CENTRAL KEYA PAHA COUNTIES UNTIL 830 PM CDT At 757 PM CDT, Doppler radar was tracking a strong thunderstorm near Valentine, moving east at 35 mph.
-Nickel size hail and winds in excess of 40 mph will be possible with this storm.
-Locations impacted include Valentine, Sparks and Smith Falls State Park.
+Effective: 2021-06-23 14:54:00 CDT Expires: 2021-06-23 17:30:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
+Target Area: Brown; Eastern Cherry; Keya Paha SIGNIFICANT WEATHER ADVISORY FOR EASTERN CHERRY...NORTHERN BROWN AND WESTERN KEYA PAHA COUNTIES UNTIL 530 PM CDT At 451 PM CDT, Doppler radar was tracking a strong thunderstorm near Norden, or 19 miles west of Springview, moving east at 25 mph.
+Penny size hail and winds in excess of 40 mph will be possible with this storm.
+Locations impacted include Springview, Norden, Keller Park State Recreation Area, Bobcat State Wildlife Management Area, Pine Glen State Wildlife Refuge, Antelope Peak, Meadville and North River Trail.
 A Severe Thunderstorm Watch remains in effect until 1100 PM CDT for north central Nebraska.alerts.weather.gov